 3. Select the GoogleServices-Info.plist file from your computer and click on the Add button.

 4. Now you’ll see GoogleServices-Info.plist listed under Runner.
-Actually, it isn’t a real file but a reference (shortcut) to the original file.
+Actually, it isn’t a real file but a reference (shortcut) to the original file (therefore, you should keep the original GoogleServices-Info.plist safely).
 The GoogleServices-Info.plist file wasn’t copied to the Runner folder.

 Done.
 Now run your project and check the result.